ryq99/Use_Case_Backlogs/README.md

 # Use_Case_Backlogs
-This is the use case backlogs folder, find anything interesting here.
+This is the use case backlogs folder, the goal is to explore new use cases or try out new stuffs.

 My Profile